MediaComem/ogc-api-features/README.md

-# OGC API with Node.js, Express, and PostgreSQL
+# OGC API Features with Node.js, Express, and PostgreSQL

-Generic implementation of OGC API with Node.js, Express and PostgreSQL
+Generic implementation of OGC API Features with Node.js, Express and PostgreSQL

 ## Step #1